-Dr. James S. Lai is an Associate Professor in the Ethnic Studies program with a courtesy appointment in the Department of Political Science.
-Dr. Lai received his Ph.D. in Political Science from the University of Southern California (2000) and his M.A. in Asian American Studies from the University of California at Los Angeles (1992).
+James S. Lai is a Professor in the Ethnic Studies department with a courtesy appointment in the Department of Political Science.
+Lai received his Ph.D. in Political Science from the University of Southern California (2000) and his M.A. in Asian American Studies from the University of California at Los Angeles (1992).
 Upon receiving his doctorate, he began teaching at Santa Clara University since Fall of 2000 and has been going strong since.

 - Ethnic Studies 40: Intro to Asian American Studies